gfidente/pelican-svbhack/README.md

 ## AUTHOR

-pelican-svbtle is authored by William Ting pelican-svbhack is authored by Giulio Fidente
+pelican-svbtle is authored by William Ting.

+pelican-svbhack is authored by Giulio Fidente.

 ## LICENSE